allpix-squared/allpix-squared/tools/tcad_dfise_converter/README.md

 J. Behley, V. Steinhage, A.B.
 Cremers. *Efficient Radius Neighbor Search in Three-dimensional Point Clouds*, Proc. of the IEEE International Conference on Robotics and Automation (ICRA), 2015 [@octree].

 Copyright 2015 Jens Behley, University of Bonn.
 This project is free software made available under the MIT License.
-For details see the OCTREE LICENSE file.
+For details see the LICENSE.md file.

 [@octree]: http://jbehley.github.io/papers/behley2015icra.pdf